 - Identify, Retain and Preserve the original roof and decorative features that are important in defining the overall historic character of the building. - Where there is evidence of deterioration of paint, refinish with paint to match the existing adjacent finish. - Wood elements that are rotted less than 50% should be treated with a two-part consolidant and refinished to match existing.
 Wood elements that are rotted more than 50% should be replaced in kind and finished to match adjacent units.

 INTERIOR

 • Much of the original interior has been completely altered.
-There are hints of historic elements found in doors and window trims which should be taken into account when renovating the interior.
+There are hints of historic elements found in doors, window trims, bay windows, and built-ins which should be taken into account when renovating the interior.

 SPACES